Jones Act Lawyers in Houston, TX

 Maintenance and cure begin as soon as the injury occurs and continue until the injured seaman reaches a state of maximum medical improvement.
 That means you have recovered as much as your physicians expect you to recover.

 As a seaman, you have a number of rights under federal law.
 It is important to determine if you have a claim under the Jones Act or another statute.
-But even if you do not, a lawyer can ensure you receive appropriate maintenance and cure.
+But even if you do not, a maritime injury lawyer can ensure you receive appropriate maintenance and cure.
 This compensation may not cover all of your damages, yet it is essential to ensuring the financial repercussions of the accident do not fall squarely on your shoulders.

 Common Injuries for Sailors & Seamen